Assault vs Aggravated Assault in MN: What’s The Difference?

 • Take pictures of any injuries or damage that might support your side.

-Key Differences Between Assault and Aggravated Assault
+Key Differences Between Assault vs Aggravated Assault

 Comparing Assault vs Aggravated Assault in Minnesota